aimms/how-to/C_Connectivity/118-Connect-SQLite.rst

 ﻿.. include:: ../includes/icons-sub.def

-Linking an SQLite Database to a Project
+Link an SQLite Database to a Project
 =========================================

 .. meta::